scalar-labs/scalardl/docs/how-to-write-contract.md

-# A Guide on How to Write a Good Contract for Scalar DL
+# A Guide on How to Write a Good Contract for ScalarDL

-This document sets out some guidelines for writing contracts for Scalar DL.
+This document sets out some guidelines for writing contracts for ScalarDL.

-## What is a contract for Scalar DL ?
+## What is a contract for ScalarDL ?

-A contract (a.k.a Smart Contract) for Scalar DL is a Java program extending predefined base contracts (that also extend [ContractBase](https://scalar-labs.github.io/scalardl/javadoc/latest/ledger/com/scalar/dl/ledger/contract/ContractBase.html) class) written for implementing single business logic.
-A contract and its arguments are digitally-signed with the contract owner's private key and passed to the Scalar DL.
+A contract (a.k.a Smart Contract) for ScalarDL is a Java program extending predefined base contracts (that also extend [ContractBase](https://scalar-labs.github.io/scalardl/javadoc/latest/ledger/com/scalar/dl/ledger/contract/ContractBase.html) class) written for implementing single business logic.
+A contract and its arguments are digitally-signed with the contract owner's private key and passed to the ScalarDL.
 This mechanism allows the contract only to be executed by the owner and makes it possible for the system to detect malicious activity such as data tampering.

-Before looking at this document, please check the [Getting Started with Scalar DL](getting-started.md) to understand what Scalar DL is and its basic terminologies.
+Before looking at this document, please check the [Getting Started with ScalarDL](getting-started.md) to understand what ScalarDL is and its basic terminologies.

 ## Write a simple contract